 When you are responding to a similar common application question, follow these suggestions:

-Get creative but include the reason: a bland statement such as "I love pizza" does not communicate to evaluators that you are unique from the rest of the student applicants in your passion for pizza.
+A bland statement such as "I love pizza" does not communicate to evaluators that you are unique from the rest of the student applicants in your passion for pizza.
 While it is unusual indeed, students should remember to respond with creativity and the why.

-Construct a personal moment with vivid details: pursue Williams approach and create a written response that details a specific moment in your life related to your passion.
+Pursue Williams approach and create a written response that details a specific moment in your life related to your passion.
 Do not forget to illustrate the depth of your recollections as this shows the admission officer the extent of what you are inspired by.

 Conclusion